 1/2 tsp. cinnamon

-You can heat the oven to 200°F to keep your waffles warm as you are cooking your bananas.
-You can get at least 4-5 large waffles out of this recipe.
+- You can heat the oven to 200°F to keep your waffles warm as you are cooking your bananas.
+You can get at least 4-5 large waffles out of this Bananas Foster Waffles Recipe.